jjcurtin/lectures_other/2021/TedX/talk_materials/digital_theraputics.md

 If patients knew their future risk, they could plan accordingly.
 They could increase their use of their digital therapeutic or step up their traditional mental healthcare when their risk of relapse was high or increasing.

-Patients could also opt in to share their risk with their healthcare providers though their digital therapuetic's clinician dashboard.
+Patients could also opt in to share their risk with their healthcare providers though their digital therapeutic's clinician dashboard.
 This would allow clinicians to efficiently direct their own limited resources toward their patients with greatest need.

 ---